markverb1/Pikeweb/README.md

 # Pikeweb

-A hacking game on the web using Svelte + TypeScript + Vite.
+A hacking game on the web using Svelte, Tailwind CSS, TypeScript and Vite.

 ## Running